 Hiking Adventure in Big Bend National Park

-Big Bend near El Paso, Texas, offers rugged terrain, a diverse habitat and plenty of boomer adventure.
+If your looking for a boomer adventure in Texas, consider Big Bend National Park near El Paso.
+You’ll experience rugged terrain, wildlife watching in a diverse habitat and plenty of hiking opportunities.
+If you don’t mind roughing it when it comes to lodging, this may be the uncrowded National Park for you.
 Read Deborah Lonergen’s hiking advice by clicking on Hiking Adventure in Big Bend National Park.

 Spouting off in Yellowstone

 Are you planning a visit to Yellowstone National Park?
 The park is famous not only for abundant wildlife, but also the geo thermal features that make Yellowstone unique.
 And the geysers are easy to explore, even for less active boomer travelers.
 See for yourself when you read about our experience watching the geysers Spouting off in Yellowstone.